open-contracting/standard/standard/docs/en/schema/reference.md

 Documents can be attached at a number of points within the standard: to planning, tenders, awards, contracts and implementation.
 Each document block can consist of multiple documents, classified using the [documentType](../../../codelists/#document-type) codelist.

-The document block is also used to link to legal notices, which should have a documentType of 'notice'.

 ```eval_rst

 .. jsonschema:: ../../../../build/current_lang/release-schema.json